Kura0913/VR-Dataset-Generator/README.md

 python generate.py --img 960 540 --area 50 --classes cone fence curvemirror jerseybarrier transformerbox delineator --delay 0
 ```

-You can also adjust the parameters to suit your needs
+You can also adjust the parameters to suit your needs.